 The Bodhisatta was once a student.
 His teacher, a powerful brahmin priest, knew the magical Vedabbha spell, which caused gold, silver, pearl, coral, cat’s eye, ruby, and diamond to rain from the sky during a particular alignment of the planets.
 One time while the two were traveling, they were seized by bandits who kept the priest and sent the Bodhisatta away to gather a ransom.
 Before departing, the Bodhisatta advised his master to not cast the spell this evening when the planets were aligned; if he did, there would be a terrible result.

-When the Bodhisatta returned with the ransom and did not find the gang he knew his master had not heeded his warning.
-He walked down the road and found the bodies of his teacher and the bandits and the heap of treasure, and he understood everything that had happened.
-He mused aloud that those who seek selfish gain always reap ruin eventually; not only for themselves, but other people too.
+When the Bodhisatta returned with the ransom and did not find the gang, he knew that his master had not heeded his warning.
+The Bodhisatta walked down the road and found the bodies of his teacher and the bandits and the heap of treasure, and he understood everything that had happened.
+He mused aloud that those who seek selfish gain always reap ruin eventually; not only for themselves, but for other people too.
 Tree fairies who heard the Bodhisatta speak shouted applause.
 He took the treasure home and spent the rest of his life giving alms and doing good deeds.

 In the Lifetime of the Buddha

 The brahmin priest was an earlier birth of a selfish and obstinate disciple of the Buddha.
 The Buddha told him this story of his past life so he knew his refusal to listen to advice had once resulted in devastation.